brokeDude2901/dxgkrnl_ubuntu/README.md

-# dxgkrnl_linux
+# dxgkrnl_ubuntu

 Use Linux on Hyper-V virtual machine with dxgrknl (GPU-P) support.

 ### Pros:
-- More control, full Hyper-V virtual machine as your disposal.
+- Full Hyper-V virtual machine as your disposal.
 - Has systemd.
 ### Cons:
 - WSLg stuff is not supported.
 Use XRDP instead.
-- Takes a lot of space.
-(Ubuntu 20.04 LTS Desktop 20G vs WSL2 500MB)
-- No official support.
-- Ubuntu 20.04 LTS installation takes long time.

 ![image](https://user-images.githubusercontent.com/46110534/164886442-d4977e78-5748-40b3-aab1-e3b25a15866f.png)